If You Related to Francesca Bridgerton’s Orgasm Difficulties, You’re Not Alone

 What?
 WHAT!?
 No!
 I’m sorry but if someone’s ego is so fragile that they’re going to make my body’s quirks about them, or that they’d rather I lie to them rather than learn about what actually gets me off (and accept that sometimes it might not happen through no fault of theirs or mine), we shouldn’t be having sex.

 Another change was discovering the wonderful world of sex toys.
 Over a decade ago, I went through a period where I was unable to orgasm due to starting new antidepressants.
 It was a mains-powered “back massager” vibrator that helped me eventually power through that block.
 I didn’t really start exploring the full joys of the sex toy world, though, until I launched this blog.
-(And then it all got slightly out of hand… *glances around at vibrators spilling out of drawers, baskets, boxes, and door-hanging shoe holders in my office.*)

 The absolute number one change, though?
 The single biggest thing that turned all of this around?
 Safe relationships.

-When you’re with safe partners, faking orgasms becomes unnecessary.
 With both Mr C&K and my girlfriend, I feel able to say either “please could we do this different thing that might help me get there?” or “I don’t think it’s going to happen tonight but I’m still having tonnes of fun” and I know that that will be heard and accepted with love.
 Feeling safe and loved totally removes the need or desire to fake anything with them, including my orgasms.

-So sometimes I still struggle to cum.
+So sometimes I still struggle to get there.
 That might always be true.
 And sometimes I might worry that I’m taking too long.
 That my partner(s) will feel bad if I don’t get off.
 That they’ll get bored with the process.
 In those situations, faking orgasms does still occasionally seem like a tempting solution.
 But I promised myself and my partners that I’ll never do that again, and I intend to stick to it.

 I deserve more than fake pleasure and so do my partners.
 Because if we can’t be authentic with each other, what’s the point?